11084NAT Course in asbestos awareness

 Completing the 11084NAT Course in Asbestos Awareness is mandatory in the ACT for all workers who are reasonably likely to work with asbestos or ACMs.
 Although other jurisdictions do not require this training, HSE recommends avoiding non-accredited asbestos awareness training as certificates from these courses may not be recognised by some employers, PCBUs or job sites.

 Please note completion of the 11084NAT Course in Asbestos Awareness does not permit you to physically handle asbestos in any way or to work in an area where there is exposed asbestos.
-HSE offers training in working with asbestos containing materials as well as removal of non-friable asbestos for those required to work in areas of potential asbestos contamination
+HSE recommends training in working with asbestos containing materials as well as removal of non-friable asbestos for those required to work in areas of potential asbestos contamination

 About this course